 During that same apology speech, Pope Francis referred to what he called the unfettered pursuit of money as “the devil’s dung.”
 The folks at the Heritage Foundation would probably like to ask Pope Francis where he finds “unfettered” capitalism – which is what he’s really referring to.
 In the United States?
 In Europe?
 He’d be hard-pressed to find any operator in the worldwide financial system who’d describe himself as unburdened by rules and regulations.

 More than this, he’d be even more challenged to find any governmental system that employs the kind of redistributive policies he seems to advocate that hasn’t found itself inching ever closer towards insolvency and revolution.
-Europe had it’s many decades of flirtation with communism, seemed to have awakened from the bad affair, yet now seems willing to try again, believing that this time the benevolent side of social justice and socialism will succeed.
+Europe, which had its many decades of flirtation with communism, seemed to have awakened from the bad affair, yet now seems willing to try again, believing that this time the benevolent side of social justice and socialism will succeed.